There are no providers offering this treatment online at the moment

 Unguided meditations usually start with a prompt.
-The app narrator asks the users to simply sit quietly for a disclosed amount of time.
+The app narrator asks the users to sit quietly for a disclosed amount of time simply.
 Instruction might include asking the participant to chant a mantra or simply focus on the breath.

 Most meditators recommend starting with guided meditation as unguided techniques can sometimes feel like jumping into the deep end of a pool before learning how to swim.